 Unpredictable Work Environment

 Poor communication causes a lack of predictability and stability within the workplace, leading to an uneasy environment for employees to work in.
-Employees might not clearly understand their objectives for the week or might misunderstand the process for a project, leading to unproductivity and ineffectiveness at their job.
-Employees and employers have a responsibility to facilitate an active dialogue in order to create a stable work environment to get their best work done.
+Employees might not clearly understand their objectives for the week or might misunderstand the process for a project, leading to poor productivity and ineffectiveness at their job.
+Employees and employers have a responsibility to facilitate an active dialogue in order to create a stable work environment in which employees can do their best work.

 Less Effective Collaboration